-Environmental enrichment through play and training (yes, cats can be trained) means a healthier and easier-to-live-with kitten-and later, adult cat.
+Environmental enrichment through play and training (yes, cats can be trained) means a healthier and easier-to-live-with cat.
 Active cats with a stimulation-rich environment are less anxious, sleep more, and are more likely to maintain a healthy weight.
-Does that mean you must take up cat agility if you adopted a naturally active cat?
+Does that mean you must take up cat agility if you adopted a young, active cat?
 Of course not, but occasionally winding up a motorized mouse isn't enough.